Back to all studies

 Testing the Effectiveness of AI Chatbots to Improve Public Knowledge and Attitudes Towards Depression

-This active not recruiting study focuses on depression and currently lists sites or participation links in China.
+This study is active but not recruiting.
+It focuses on depression and currently lists study information in China.

 In plain English